openai/openai-cookbook/examples/vector_databases/lancedb/README.md

 # LanceDB Examples

 ## What is LanceDB?
-LanceDB is an serverless vector database that makes data management for LLMs frictionless, with multi-modal search, native Python and JS support, and many ecosystem integrations.
+LanceDB is an serverless vector database that makes data management for LLMs frictionless.
+It has multi-modal search, native Python and JS support, and many ecosystem integrations.
 Learn more about LanceDB [here](https://lancedb.com).

 | Example | Interactive Envs | Scripts  |
 |-------- | ---------------- | ------   |